-If you really want to commit to your business becoming a world class example of They Ask, You Answer within the next 12 to 18 months then you will want to invest in the whole package, to give yourself the very best shot of replicating the success seen by Marcus and our case studies.
+If you really want to commit to your business becoming a world-class example of They Ask, You Answer within the next 12-18 months, then you will want to invest in the whole package to give yourself the very best shot of replicating the success seen by Marcus and our past and current clients.

 Nailing down exact costs for implementing the philosophy is tricky as there are so many tangential and indirect costs as well as direct costs.

-For instance, HubSpot reported that companies spend 46% of their marketing budget on content creation alone, so it forms a sizable chunk of your existing budget.
+For instance, HubSpot reported that inbound marketing-focused companies spend 46% of their marketing budget on content creation alone, so it forms a sizable chunk of your existing budget.

-A ballpark figure for fully throwing yourself in at the deep end in terms of training, consultancy, web redevelopment, and software costs could be over $300,000 to become a world-class case study in around 12 to 18 months.
+A ballpark figure for fully throwing yourself in at the deep end in terms of training, consultancy, web redevelopment, and software costs could be over $300,000 - $350,000 to become a world-class case study in around 12-18 months.